To be added to the pre-registration list for Dark Skies 2021 (20th February) then please complete the form below:

 So, you rock up at Event HQ – what can you expect?

 After that, there’s not much else – our marquee, a marquee heater and some toilets.
 There is a tap in the field and whilst we (event team) have all used it in previous years, it’s not actually confirmed as being safe for human consumption, so make your own choice on that.

 If the field is wet and your vehicle is heavier than a normally loaded van, DO NOT PARK without speaking to a marshall.

 If you want to stay in a tent or your van after your ride you can, but we’re guessing you’ll fancy somewhere warmer – we’ll list some accommodation options shortly.

 After the event you’ll get ‘supper’ (last year was pie and peas), and if you bring a mug we’ll make you a brew (The coffee van will have left by then so you’ll have to settle for instant!).

 There’s only 100 places available for this event – so don’t miss out.

 Where’s the HQ then?

-Event HQ, Start and Finish will be at Newburgh Priory, Coxwold YO61 4AS.
+Event HQ, Start and Finish will be at Coxwold Village Hall.
 This is just on the edge of the North York Moors National Park and is within the Howardian Hills Area of Outstanding Natural Beauty.
-We’ve chosen this as the location as Newburgh is fairly sheltered and easy to access.
+Car Parking will be at the Gardener’s Cottage Garden, Newburgh Priory, Coxwold (unless you are directed elsewhere by a marshal.

 It’s a bit more expensive than the summer event isn’t it?